Tomoyasu Hotei at O2 Shepherd’s Bush Empire

 Photos: Erol Birsen

-For further information about Tomoyasu Hotei and future events, visit here.
+For further information and future events visit Tomoyasu Hotei’s website here.

-Watch the video for Battling without Honour or Humanity here:
+Watch the video for Battle Without Honour or Humanity here: